nolltre-lab/investment_optimizer/README.md

 * Making informed decisions by analyzing the interplay between different loan parameters.

 By customizing the script’s parameters and ranges, you can tailor the analysis to your organization’s specific needs and risk appetite.

+## Disclaimer

+Important: This script is provided for educational and informational purposes only.
+It is a simplified model intended to demonstrate concepts related to loan risk assessment and profitability analysis.

+* Not for Production Use: The script is not intended for production environments and should not be used as-is to make real-world financial decisions or to offer actual loan products.
+* No Warranty: The author(s) make no warranties or representations regarding the accuracy, completeness, or suitability of the script for any particular purpose.
+* Use at Your Own Risk: Any use of this script or its components is at your own risk.
+The author(s) are not liable for any losses, damages, or adverse outcomes resulting from the use of this script.
+* Professional Consultation Recommended: Before implementing any financial models or tools in a production setting, it is essential to consult with qualified financial professionals and risk management experts.
+* Subject to Change: Financial models and regulatory requirements can vary widely and are subject to change.
+This script may not reflect the most current industry practices or legal requirements.

 ## Appendix: Script Parameters Overview